hashgraph/guardian/docs/demo-guide/verra-redd+-demo-guide.md

 5\.
 Click on Verra's profile icon and select "Log Out."
 We will now go back into the Admin Panel.
 This time we will select VVB.&#x20;

 6\.
 Now, we can click on the Policies tab.
 This is where the specific actions required by the Policy Workflow will be found.
-We can click the Open button to the right of the Verra Policy, the Verra created.&#x20;
+We can click Open button to the right of the Verra Policy, the Verra created.&#x20;

 ![](../.gitbook/assets/Verra\_3.png)